 - a.
 Summary: - i.
 Total points possible: 300 - ii.
 Assignments: 66% of the course grade. - iii.
 Participation: 33% of the course grade. - b.
 The reflection paper will be evaluated for a total possible 50 points.
-The paper must be brought to class on the final day of the course and no late papers will be accepted. - c.
+A printed copy of the paper must be brought to class on the final day of the course and no late papers will be accepted. - c.
 On the final day of class, two small group projects will occur and will be evaluated by an "exit card" (a formative assessment practice).
 Students will be evaluated for participation and depth of reflection.
-Each project will be evaluated individually for a possible 25 points, for a combined total possible 50 points.
+Each project will be evaluated individually for a possible 25 points, for a combined total possible 50 points. - d.

-- d.
 The concluding paper will be evaluated for a total possible 100 points.
-It will be submitted as a PDF document via e-mail to the instructor on the Monday after the conclusion of the class.
+It will be submitted as a PDF document via e-mail to the instructor by midnight on Friday (the final day of class).
 The paper should be a minimum of 3 pages, and no more than 6 pages in length; it should be double spaced, in Times New Roman, 12-point font.
-The due date for students in session #1 of the class will be 5:00 PM on Monday, 8/4/14.
-The due date for students in session #2 of the class will be 5:00 PM on Monday, 8/11/14.
+The due date for students in session #1 of the class will be Midnight on Friday, 7/15/16.
+The due date for students in session #2 of the class will be Midnight on Friday, 7/22/16.
 No late papers will be accepted. - e.
-Class participation during the course of the week will be measured at a value of 10 points a day for a possible total of 50 points.
+Class participation during the course of the week will be measured at a value of 10 points a day for a possible total of 50 points. - f.
+In-class assignments during the course of the week will be measured at a value of 10 points a day for a possible total of 50 points.